2023 Ontario Liberal Party leadership election: Rules and procedures

-Under the procedure outlined by the party's constitution, all members of the Ontario Liberal Party were eligible to vote directly for leader by preferential ballot and instant-runoff voting as long as they were members in good standing as of September 11, 2023.
+Under the procedure outlined by the party's constitution and its rules of procedures, all members of the Ontario Liberal Party were eligible to vote directly for leader by preferential ballot and instant-runoff voting as long as they were members in good standing as of September 11, 2023.
+Except for members of a handful of sprawling northern and rural ridings, all member wishing to cast the ballot were required to do so in person with a paper ballot on November 25 and 26, 2023.

-Votes were weighted, with each provincial electoral district being allocated 100 points, and with points in a district allocated in proportion to each candidate by the number of first preference votes received.
-Each of the party's recognized student clubs were allocated 50 points, and each of the party's recognized women's clubs were allocated 5 points.
-Members were able to vote in person on November 25-26th 2023, with some in sprawling northern and rural ridings designated to by mail.
+Upon the conclusion of the balloting, the ballot boxes were sealed and transported to the party headquarter in Toronto, and to the Metro Toronto Convention Centre for counting on December 2, 2023.
+The ballots cast in each Liberal riding association were counted separately, with each provincial electoral district being allocated 100 points, to be awarded to the leadership contestants in proportion to the number of first preference votes they received.
+Each of the party's ten recognized student clubs were allocated 50 points, and each of the party's recognized eight women's clubs were allocated 5 points.

-Ballots will be counted on December 2, 2023.
-When the ballots are counted, if no candidate receives 50 per cent of the points, the lowest-ranked candidate will be dropped from the next round, with their second choice votes distributed to the remaining candidates.
-This will continue until a candidate receives 50 per cent of the vote.

-This will mark the first time that this weighted direct vote system will be used in an Ontario Liberal Party leadership election, as the change was adopted at the party's annual general meeting in March 2023.
+Ballots were be counted on December 2, 2023.
+The first preference of all ballots were tallied in each count, with the candidate with the least weighted first preferences eliminated and their vote distributed base on second preference, and the process repeating until a candidate emerged with 50% of the vote.
+The counting process was smoother than most party officials and campaign operative have anticipated.
+The result was known in the counting room by mid-afternoon, well in advance of the time major networks had anticipated to carry their live coverage of the announcement.